roblanf/sarscov2phylo/tree_estimation.md

 I compare them using IQ-TREE.
 A few initial analyses suggested here that more threads were a LOT faster, so I ran all of these analyses on 40 threads.
 Note that we analyse every tree with and without optimising branch lengths, and with various models.
 Also note that some of these anlayses require quite a bit of RAM (around 20GB).

 Most published analyses I've seen of SARS-CoV-2 sequences use a GTR or a GTR+G model.
 I did a lot of model comparisons on the data a couple of weeks ago, and this suggested that GTR is the best model structure, but accounting for rate variation is best done with GTR+I+R3.
-(Next in line, in this order, were GTR+I+G, GTR+I, GTR+G, then GTR).
 The importance of the +I is not too surprising, most sites in the alignment do not have any segregating variation.
 Despite the difference in the model fit, early analyses suggested that these differences didn't significantly impact the topology, and GTR+I+R3 is a tough model to optimise on large trees, so we'll avoid that model for now and just work with the simpler variants of the GTR model since they're a lot faster to work with, and might allow us to refine the topology using ML in downstream analyses.

 Since the trees will have different numbers of parameters depending on the model and whether we re-estimate branch lengths (of which there are ~22K), it's useful to compare them with an approach that takes account of the differing number of parameters, so I'll use the AICc.
 Note though that if the AICc of re-estimating branch lenghts is *worse* than that of the fixed branch length trees, this doesn't mean we shouldn't be estimating ML branch lenghts.
 When the branch lengths are fixed, we're still estimating them from the data - we just do it in the NJ stage.
 So although the AICc isn't counting them as free parameters in the ML analysis (correctly) they're still free parameters in the global sense.
 Because of that, I'll only compare things within the fixed vs. variable branch length categories, not between them.
 I'll also record model parameters to see how much they vary across analyses, simply because if we're able to fix model parameters in some downstream analyses that would be very useful for speeding things up.